My team is going in circles. Help!

 You also might be delighted by the new ways to solve problems that your teammates suggested, that you could never have envisioned.
 And of course, you’ll be building up tons of trust along the way, which is crucial for solving new, messy problems going forward.

-In the next newsletter, I’ll be talking about being directive in a scenario like this—an approach that’s uncomfortable for a lot of people, but can actually end up being surprisingly empowering for your team.
+In the next newsletter, I’ll walk through being more directive in this scenario—an approach that’s uncomfortable for a lot of people, but can actually end up being surprisingly empowering for your team.